-While I might not typically spend thousands of pounds for a luxury suite such as the one we were staying in for the night, the tasting menu (now called the Gourmand Menu) at the Michelin-starred restaurant Seven Park Place was excellent value (£105 for seven courses, with a wine flight at £75 or £150) and made for a really memorable evening.
+While I might not typically spend thousands of pounds for a luxury suite such as the one we were staying in for the night, the tasting menu (now called the Gourmand Menu) at the Michelin-starred restaurant Seven Park Place was excellent value (£105 for seven courses, with a wine flight at £75 or £150 – check website for latest prices) and made for a really memorable evening.

 The restaurant itself is tiny, just a handful of tables (26 covers) tucked around the back of the hotel bar – ‘We like to say ‘intimate, rather than small’ hinted the manager – and decked out with striking black-and-white wallpaper.
-Seven Park Place was awarded its Michelin star just a year after opening in 2009 and chef William Drabble‘s modern-French meets British produce style of cooking means it has held onto its star ever since.
+Seven Park Place was awarded its Michelin star just a year after opening in 2009 and chef William Drabble‘s style of French cuisine meets British produce means it has held onto its star ever since.

 My friend Lisa and I had been worried that we wouldn’t be hungry enough for a seven-course menu having been unable to resist the toffee popcorn that came with our pre-drink cocktails.

 However each course, while delicious, was so perfectly-sized that we were able to work our way through the whole lot without feeling we would have to be carried out of the restaurant afterwards.
 Each dish came with a different wine, served with great panache which made for a very agreeable evening.

 We started off with scallops with samphire and lemon – the scallops were done ceviche-style, raw and marinated, rather than the usual pan-fried approach, which made them fresh and zingy, and then had lobster tail, followed by ravioli of rabbit with langoustines and girolles.